“The Fortune Global Forum is one of the most influential forums on economic development in the world.”

 –H.E.
 Mr. Xi Jinping, President, People’s Republic of China

 The 2018 Fortune Global Forum will be held 15-17 October in Toronto, at the invitation of Canada’s Prime Minster Justin Trudeau.
 This annual by-invitation-only meeting brings together the CEOs of the world’s biggest corporations–the Fortune Global 500–with innovators, builders, and other selected experts to explore the key issues shaping global business.
 Please click here to register.

 Since 1995, the Fortune Global Forum has been hosted by the editors of Fortune in great cities on the dynamic frontiers of global business.
-Toronto—a vibrant city that is Canada’s economic and financial center and has become a world leader in technology and innovation—is the ideal location for the exploration of our 2018 theme: “Inclusive Growth in the Digital Age.”
+Toronto—a vibrant city that is Canada’s economic and financial center and has become a world leader in technology and innovation—is the ideal location for the exploration of our 2018 theme: “The Economic Imperative: Creating Growth that Works for Everyone”